zhoulaifu/23_cse215_fall/README.md

-# CSE215: Foundations of Computer Science (2003Fall Edition)
+# CSE215: Foundations of Computer Science (State University of New York, Korea, Fall 2023)

 # Course overview